Sheil-Patel/Networking-Application/README.md

 MY_EMAIL_ADDRESS="abc123@gmail.com"
 ```
 ## Google Drive & Sheets API
 In order to get access to a google sheet with your contact's information, you will need to set up the google drive and sheets API.
 Instructions for that can be found at this link.
-Dont forget to create an "auth" folder in the root repository of your directory!
+Dont forget to create an "auth" folder in the root folder of your directory!

 ```sh
 https://github.com/prof-rossetti/intro-to-python/blob/master/notes/python/packages/gspread.md
 ```

-Once you have completed those instructions and successfully linked your project to a google sheet, you will need to add the Google Sheet ID into the environment Variables.
+Once you have completed those instructions and successfully linked your project to a google sheet, you will need to add the Google Sheet ID into the environment variables.
 You can find this by looking at the URL of your Google Sheet.
 If the URL of your Google Sheet looks like this...
 ```sh
 https://docs.google.com/spreadsheets/d/1RieDnIbsiAxJRcgQ9ZBjtULkyZDbJJ887l_vAkk_GQl/edit#gid=0
 ```